getporter/operator/docs/content/_index.md

 ## Current State

 The operator is still under active development, but it is ready for you to try out and provide feedback!
-We don't get have custom resources for Credential and Parameter sets, so you will need to [use the Porter cli to define those before using the operator][connect].
+We don't yet have custom resources for Credential and Parameter sets, so you will need to [use the Porter cli to define those before using the operator][connect].

 [connect]: https://github.com/getporter/operator/blob/main/CONTRIBUTING.md#connect-to-the-in-cluster-mongo-database